Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 French cakes “Gateaux”, Napoleons, Opera Cake, & Petit Fours were served.

-Once the culinary part of the banquet was completed, the evening took on an artistic direction.
-First, there would be business speeches, after a leisurely tour of the Huntingtons 5th Avenue Mansion & C. P. Huntington Library.
-Mr. Huntington would offer his guests a tour of his library of books (technically next door at 4 West 57th Street but attached to the Huntington Mansion).
+Once the culinary part of the Huntington banquet was completed, the evening took on an artistic direction.
+First, there would be business speeches, after a leisurely tour of the Huntington’s 5th Avenue Mansion & C. P. Huntington Library.
+Mr. Huntington would offer his guests a tour of his impressive library of books (technically next door at 4 West 57th Street but attached to the Huntington Mansion).
 The Huntington’s had a prominent collection of paintings, they called the “Picture Gallery” he owned Rembrandt, Hal, Peale, & many other famous master painters.
 Brandy & Cigars would conclude the gentlemen’s delicious & productive evening.

 Potage a la Tortue (Green Turtle Soup) Recipe